Europeans On Alert As Heatwave Intensifies - UrduPoint

 Europeans On Alert As Heatwave Intensifies

-The choking heat has prompted traffic restrictions, sparked forest fires and fanned debate over public nudity in Germany as sweltering citizens stripped off.
+The choking heat has prompted traffic restrictions, sparked forest fires and fanned debate over public nudity as sweltering Germans stripped off.

+But French winemakers said the hot weather was more than welcome as it could produce a superior vintage.

 Meteorologists blamed a blast of hot air from northern Africa for the heatwave so early in the European summer.